jokyel/M103_Project/README.md

   - E = (3 + 7) ≡ 10 mod 26
   - d -> k

-The resulting text is `egik`.
+The resulting ciphertext is `egik`.
 For decryption, with the same key:

 - e = 4; e = 4
   - D = (4 - 4) ≡ 0 mod 26